 What is a digital twin?

-Put simply, a digital twin is a digital representation of a physical asset used to support decision making.
+Put simply, a digital twin is a digital representation of a physical asset used to support decision making, that maintains a relation to the physical asset.
 For example, my:

-- Facebook profile is a digital twin of me; and
+- Facebook profile is part of a personal digital twin; and

-- Asset Information Model of @TyDigidol is a digital twin of my house.
+- Asset Information Model of @TyDigidol is part of the digital twin of my house.

 Similar to how you update your Facebook to show off a new haircut, in the built environment The ISO 19650 Series describes how a change to a physical asset (known as a trigger-event) prompts a change to the asset information.
 The physical drives the delivery of information.

-However, there is a further step we can take; allow the digital to help make decisions.
+However, digital twins take it a step further; allowing the digital to help make decisions which influence the physical.
 For example, if everyone comments brilliantly about your new haircut, you may decide to keep it and go back to the same barber.
 In the built environment, sensor information can be used to collect information about an asset’s use and its performance.
 The digital drives physical interventions.

 How can the digital drive physical interventions?